toddmotto/angularjs-styleguide/README.md

 ### Low-level modules

 Low-level modules are individual component modules that contain the logic for each feature block.
 These will each define a module, to be imported to a higher-level module, such as a component or common module, an example below.
 Always remember to add the `.name` suffix to each `export` when creating a _new_ module, not when referencing one.
-You'll noticed routing definitions also exist here, we'll come onto this in later chapters in this guide.
+You'll notice routing definitions also exist here, we'll come onto this in later chapters in this guide.

 ```js
 import angular from 'angular';